ropensci/mctq/README.md

 After your data is set to start, just use the `mctq` functions below to process it.

-Note that the `mctq` functions uses a similar naming pattern to that used in the MCTQ publications.
-That makes it easy to find and apply any computation necessary.
+Note that the `mctq` functions uses a similar naming pattern to those used in the MCTQ publications.
+This makes it easy to find and apply any computation necessary.

 -   `fd()`: compute MCTQ work-free days.